-Dare Surname Genealogy
+Dare Surname Meaning

 The first recording of the surname was Goduui Dere in the 1086 Domesday Book.

-Dare Resources on
+Dare Surname Resources on

 - Dare Family Society

 Descendants of Captain William Dare in New Jersey.